openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     bar (...an_array) // compile-time error
     function bar (n1: number, n2: number) { ... }

 **Note**.
-If a tuple is spread while calling a function, an appropriate parameter must be of spread tuple kind.
-A :index:`compile-time error` occurs if a tuple is spread into a sequence of ordinary parameters:
+If a tuple is spread while calling a function, then an appropriate parameter must be of the spread tuple kind.
+If a tuple is spread into a sequence of ordinary parameters, then a :index:`compile-time error` occurs:

 .. code-block:: typescript
    :linenos: